numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 * quantitative, as opposed to a simple *ranking* of entrants (e.g., algorithms).
-  Ideally, the measure should be defined on a ratio scale (as opposed to an interval or ordinal scale) [STE1946]_, which allows to state that "entrant A is :math:`x` *times better* than entrant B". [#]_
+  Ideally, the measure should be defined on a ratio scale (as opposed to an interval or ordinal=ranking scale) [STE1946]_, which allows to state that "entrant A is :math:`x` *times better* than entrant B". [#]_
 * assuming a wide variation of values such that, for example, typical values do not only range between 0.98 and 1.0, [#]_